 According to Steve Fulton, senior director of strategic alliances for NetQoS, companies are struggling to get the most out of their WAN optimization deployments but are lacking a way to measure applications' end-to-end performance.
 Most WAN optimization tools measure TCP application response time and other metrics in segments -- the client, WAN and server segments -- which can be misleading as to what true response time is.
 The client segment shows the transaction time, or end-user experience, while the WAN segment shows the network roundtrip time, or latency.
 The server segment shows server response time and back-tier performance.

-Fulton said the Cisco partnership will integrate NetQoS monitoring capabilities into every WAAS device, the Wide Area Application Engines (WAE) and Wide Area Application Engine Network Modules (NM-WAE) to look at application
+Fulton said the Cisco partnership will integrate NetQoS monitoring capabilities into every WAAS device, the Wide Area Application Engines (WAE) and Wide Area Application Engine Network Modules (NM-WAE) to look at application information before and after it is optimized by WAAS.

 The integrated software on Cisco WAAS devices will export TCP header information before optimization occurs to NetQoS SuperAgent, allowingWAAS and NetQoS customers to quantify response time improvements, improve troubleshooting, and deliver constant and improved application delivery.